 - Attending the weekly press conference with head coach David Cutcliffe.

 - Running onto Brooks Field at Wallace Wade Stadium with the football team before kickoff against North Carolina A&T.

 - Participating in the pre-game coin toss with officials and team captains.

 - Watching the pregame warmups from the field and receiving tickets to the game.

-Faculty and staff can nominate coworkers by filling out an online form by 12 p.m. on Aug.
-13. Nominators are encouraged to share details about why their nominee's performance in the office, classroom or lab should be recognized on the field as an honorary captain.
+Faculty and staff can nominate a co-worker by filling out an online form.
+Nominators are encouraged to share details about why their nominee’s performance in the office, classroom or lab should be recognized on the field as this year’s honorary captain.

-This year’s captain will be announced on the Working@Duke section of Duke Today the week of August 20.
+This year’s captain will be announced Sept.
+3 on Working@Duke.

 - 2017: Adam Tomasiello, Undergraduate Admissions

 - 2016: Dink Suddaby, Graduate Liberal Studies